ELEVATE-Project/documents/src/docusaurus/docs/settingup-schedulerservice.md

      KAFKA_URL = 11.2.3.45:9092
     ```

-2. Follow the instructions given [here](https://www.digitalocean.com/community/tutorials/how-to-configure-remote-access-for-mongodb-on-ubuntu-20-04) add Bind IP to **mongod.conf** in host.
+2. Follow the instructions given [here](https://www.digitalocean.com/community/tutorials/how-to-configure-remote-access-for-mongodb-on-ubuntu-20-04) to add Bind IP to **mongod.conf** in host.

     > :::note
     > Instructions might differ based on the MongoDB version and operating system.